Parks and Recreation Donation Policy

 The City of St. Louis and its Parks & Recreation Commission have put together a list of guidelines and recommendations for anyone who would like to make either a financial donation or to donate a physical item for any of our park areas, such as a bench, tree, etc. Please read the following policy if you are interested in doing something like this.

 Lincoln Park is a 1.1 acre neighborhood park that serves the needs of residents in the southeast quadrant of the City.
-The park has a children's play structure, benches, and picnic facilities.
-The park is located on Lincoln Street.
+The park has a children's play structure, basketball court, benches, and picnic facilities.
+It is located on Lincoln Street.
 On-site parking is available.

 Penny Park is one of the City's newer parks located on East Prospect Street.
 The 1.2 acre park provides open space for the area as well as a scenic overlook of the river.
 The park has a pavilion, children's play structure, picnic tables, and benches.